lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Compression Decompression Action arguments

-Currently no CDA requires arguments, but the future some CDA may require several arguments.
+Currently no CDA requires arguments, but some future CDA may require one or several arguments.
 They are viewed as a list of target-values-type.

 # Rule definition

 A rule is either a C/D or an F/R rule.
-A rule is identified by the rule ID value and its associated length.
-The YANG grouping rule-id-type defines the structure used to represent a rule ID.
-Length of 0 is allowed to represent an implicit rule.
+A rule is identified by the value of Rule ID and the number of bits it is represented on.
+The YANG grouping rule-id-type defines the structure used to represent a Rule ID.
+A zero length is allowed, it represents an implicit rule.

 ~~~~~
 // Define rule ID.
 Rule ID is composed of a RuleID value and a Rule ID Length